 What do you recommend that most people do in terms of cleaning pallets and prepping them to become something else?

 Be very careful!
-Theres plenty of information guides online that’ll keep you safe.
-See 1001 pallets for safety info.
+There’s plenty of information guides online that’ll keep you safe.
+See 1001pallets for info on pallet markings.

 Anything else you would like to tell to pallet community?